Homosapien (album): Critical reception

 Gavin Martin of NME said that "Homosapien is the first chance to examine the solo Shelley over the full range of interests and emotions but it is a disjointed album... the problem is the bulk of the raw material is too ineffectual, often embarrassing and half realised, to give the songs a focal point which binds, injects or drives them with the necessary conviction or resolution...
 It lacks energy, urgency and desperation, something to grab on to: the power to wake you or make you or shake you up.
 A shame because Shelley still has a lot to give."
 Adam Sweeting of Melody Maker opined that by "leaving behind massed guitars and thunderous drums, Shelley and Rushent have evolved a richer and more varied dictionary of sounds...
 If it doesn't always convince, it's persuasive enough to warrant long-term investment."
 In The Trouser Press Guide to New Wave Records (1983), Trouser Press writer Steven Grant observed that "The turn to electronics doesn't signal a surrender to them", as "the songs, not the technique, remain paramount.
 Shelley seems to draw influence from a wide group of sources (such as the Doors and Marc Bolan), and the album cleverly sidesteps the trap of monotony that sometimes afflicted the Buzzcocks."

-In retrospective reviews, Jack Rabid of AllMusic said, "Despite the utterly ridiculous [drum machine] sound, it's the one Shelley solo effort worth investigating.
-Unlike XL1 and Heaven and the Sea, the wry, lovelorn pop songwriting inspiration is still with him.
-But more importantly, this is the only attempt by Shelley to retain the compressed, tight, hard production and vocals of his band work, despite the new genre and the predominance of a 12-string acoustic in favor of the old buzzsaw."
+In retrospective reviews, Tim Sendra of AllMusic said, "The title track is the perfect example of the pair's vision for his new sound, combining robotic rhythms and otherworldly vocals, plus a bridge that is heart-stoppingly good even after hearing it a hundred times.
+The rest of the record may not have reached the lofty heights that song did, but there are plenty of moments where Shelley proves his inspiration worthy."
 Andrew Martin of Q felt that, apart from the title song, "too many tracks... sound like Depeche Mode offcuts".